 A maximum of five years credit may be awarded towards the probationary period for prior service at other institutions of higher education if specified in the individual's contract at the time of employment.
 Such credit is granted only to an individual who possesses exceptional professional qualifications and achievements.
-These accomplishments, however, must be part of a continuous record that immediately precedes the appointment at the University.
 Generally, credit is limited to up to two years for faculty appointed to the rank of assistant professor, three to five years for faculty appointed at the rank of associate professor, and five years for faculty appointed at the rank of professor.